Vengeance (2003): Main event matches

 In the fifth match Sable faced SmackDown!
 General Manager Stephanie McMahon in a No Countout Match.
 Stephanie attacked Sable while she was on the way to the ring, while Sable utilized kicks to take the advantage.
 Stephanie beat on Sable on the outside before trying to hit her with a steel chair, but the referee stopped her.
 The match ended when Stephanie tore away at Sable's top, and while Sable was attempting to get referee Brian Hebner to help her, A-Train attacked Stephanie.
 Hebner then gave Sable his shirt to cover her, and she covered Stephanie for the win.

 The Undertaker, who faced John Cena at Vengeance.

 In the next match, The Undertaker faced John Cena.
 The Undertaker controlled the start of the match, but Cena took advantage by drinking water and spraying it in the Undertaker's face.
 The Undertaker regained control by chokeslamming Cena, before an attempt at a Last Ride.
 Cena reversed into a DDT, however.
 The Undertaker was thrown into an exposed turnbuckle and Cena attacked his midsection, bloodying him from the mouth, selling internal injuries, or making them appear realistic.
 The Undertaker later attempted to perform a Tombstone Piledriver but couldn't due to the (kayfabe) injuries he had received.
 Cena punched him with a chain wrapped around his fist and delivered an FU.
 Cena then covered the Undertaker, but he kicked out of the attempt.
 Cena then scaled the turnbuckle to attack the Undertaker in the corner, but the Undertaker performed the Last Ride on him and pinned Cena for the win.

-In the next match, WWE Chairman Vince McMahon faced Zach Gowen.
+In the next match, WWE Chairman Mr. McMahon faced Zach Gowen.
 McMahon controlled much of the match, attacking Gowen's leg primarily, as Gowen only has one leg.
 However, Gowen retaliated with such offensive maneuvers as one-legged dropkicks and springboard backflips.
 Late in the match, McMahon held a steel chair with the intent of hitting Gowen with it.
 Gowen, however, countered by using a spinning heel kick to kick the chair into McMahon's face, bloodying him.
 Gowen then went for a Corkscrew Moonsault, but missed and landed on the mat.
 McMahon then covered Gowen for the win, but after the match, the crowd gave Gowen a standing ovation for his performance.